azat-co/practicalnode/chapter2/chapter2.md

 - Consider whether you need the support of reactive templates with WebSocket from the get-go (the Meteor, anyone?).

-- Evaluate the number of stars and follows on NPM and GitHub to judge the popularity of the framework.
+- Evaluate the number of stars and follows on npm and GitHub to judge the popularity of the framework.
 More popular typically means more blog posts, books, screencasts, tutorials, and programmers exist; less popular means this is a newer framework, a niche/custom choice, or a poor choice.
 With newer frameworks, there is a greater chance that contributing back to them will be valued, so pick your comfortable spot.

-- Evaluate NPM, GitHub pages, and a framework&#39;s website for the presence of good API documentation with examples or open issues/bugs.
+- Evaluate npm, GitHub pages, and a framework&#39;s website for the presence of good API documentation with examples or open issues/bugs.
 If there are more than a few hundred, depending on popularity, this may not be a good sign.
 Also, determine the date of the last commit on the GitHub repository.
 Anything older than six months is not a good sign.

 # How Express.js Works